Design Leadership for the Real World

 Phil Bolles | Lead UX, Manager, Multi-disciplinary Designer, Professor

 How do we design in the real world?
-It's often not the platonic ideal of how design "should work," but rather it's about finding the besst approach for the project at hand.
-I bring a real-world practicality and 15 years' experience, to inform the best process.
+It's often not the platonic ideal of how design "should work," but rather it's about finding the best approach for the project at hand.
+I bring a real-world practicality and 15 years' experience, to inform the best process for the most usable interfaces.

 Select Work